lennoxlotl/source-file-transformer/README.md

 # source-file-transformer

-As the project description suggest, a simple tool to change source file versions of class-files inside a jar to a given version through ASM.
+As the project description suggests, a simple tool to change source file versions of class-files inside a jar to a given version through ASM.

 ## Arguments